offbyone/ideas/content/old/asides/and-then-there-was.md

 Sorry, kids.

-If you\'re interested, though, I\'ll be putting something up about internet censorship later this week.
+If you're interested, though, I'll be putting something up about internet censorship later this week.